Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 ACL test shows device CAN reach operator (expected to fail)

-The ACL policy may not be installed or may have a permissive default ("*": ["*"]).
-Ask the instructor to re-verify the tailnet ACL policy matches acl-policy.example.hujson.
-The key rule is that tag:device is NOT listed as a source in any accept rule that targets tag:operator.
+The ACL policy may not be installed, or may have a permissive default ("*": ["*"]).
+Ask the instructor to re-verify the tailnet ACL matches acl-policy.example.hujson.
+The key rule is that tag:device is not listed as a source in any accept rule targeting tag:operator.

 Both nodes appear in status but pong shows only DERP, no direct path